 General

 Intermittent connection lines are connection lines, which are fixed only at certain segments along their total length.
-Here, the word “segment” shall not be confused with polygon edges, which were named segments in clause 10.1.2, too.
 The gaps between the segments are called “spacings” to avoid confusion with the gap between the connected parts.
 The benefit of intermittent connection lines compared with individual connection lines is the reduction of administrative overhead.

 Intermittent connection lines were introduced with χMCF version 3.1.1 and are only applicable to seam welds, currently.

-The total length of a connection line is the length of the <loc_list/> polygon.
+The total length Ltotal of a connection line is the length of the <loc_list/> polygon.
 Therefore, the total length contains the lengths of both, the segments and the spacings between, before and after segments.

 The <loc_list/> polygon only approximates exact geometry.
 This can lead to unavoidable deviations between the length of both, and therefore, to the exact positions of segments, especially next to the end of a connection line.
 Thus, the reliable definition of intermittent connection lines requires a certain accuracy of this polygon.
 Additionally, the parameters describing the segmentation shall be consistent in the sense that the segmentation is feasible both, geometrically and with respect to manufacturing.
 It is not within the scope of the χMCF format to take these responsibilities since additional external information would be required.